selva20051/selva20051/README.md

 <h3 align="center">I'm Selva, a naturally curious, fast learner who loves to dive into new ideas and challenges.
-Whether it’s writing code, picking up a crochet hook, or exploring a new music genre, I’m always asking <strong>"Why?", "How?", and "What if?"</strong></h3>
+Whether it’s writing code, picking up a crochet hook, or exploring a new music genre, I’m always asking <bold>"Why?", "How?", and "What if?"</bold></h3>

 ###